Supply Chain Management

 Sourcing

-Experts in sourcing and managing of supply – many companies are being crushed by poor supply.
+Experts in sourcing and managing supply – many companies are being crushed by poor supply.
 Their own labor shortage leaves them without the right planning or sourcing skills and supplier resource management skills.
-MetaExperts has the right people to step in and help with procurement and sourcing.
+MetaExperts has over 300 Supply Chain Management consultants to step in and help with procurement and sourcing.

 Next Level Purchasing Association’s 2020 CPO Outlook Survey names the #1 skillset needed now as Supply Strategy, Risk and Change Management, closely followed by skills in Supplier Development and Management